stvtortora/TaskBunny/README.md

 ## Matching Users with Taskers

 After a user specifies some details about the task they need done, they are presented with a list of 'Taskers'.
-Up until this point, Redux has been accumulating details the user selects into a 'currentTask' slice of state.
+Up until this point, Redux has been accumulating task details into a 'currentTask' slice of state.
 To retrieve Taskers from the database, the data from the currentTask slice is sent to the backend through a GET request.
-The Tasker controller then uses Active Record to join several tables and find Taskers whose data match the parameters of the request.
+The Tasker controller then uses Active Record associations to find Taskers whose data match the parameters of the request.

 ``` ruby
 class Api::TaskersController <ApplicationController